 Project agreements are generally entered into pursuant to Mexican law.
 This applies particularly in relation to offtake contracts and concessions granted by Mexican government entities.
 Security documents in relation to assets located in Mexico and documents relating to land rights and insurance are also required to be governed by the laws of Mexico.

 Certain project agreements, such as construction, operation and maintenance, equipment supply and similar project-level agreements, may be entered into pursuant to the laws of jurisdictions other than Mexico or pursuant to Mexican law.
-The decision in relation to applicable law in relation to those agreements is a matter of negotiation among the project company and its respective counterparties, and the choice of foreign law to govern such agreements is valid and recognised pursuant to Mexican law, subject to limited exceptions, including rules relating to transfer of ownership of assets located in Mexico which require that contracts be entered into pursuant to Mexican law.
+The decision in relation to applicable law in relation to those agreements is a matter of negotiation between the project company and its respective counterparties, and the choice of foreign law to govern such agreements is valid and recognised pursuant to Mexican law, subject to limited exceptions, including rules relating to transfer of ownership of assets located in Mexico which require that contracts be entered into pursuant to Mexican law.

 The main financing documents in project finance transactions may be entered into pursuant to Mexican law or foreign law.
 In projects that allow for payments of currency other than Mexican currency or that are sponsored by international companies, it is not uncommon for documents to be governed by the laws of New York or England; however, certain Mexican and international development and commercial lenders have accepted financing documents pursuant to Mexican law.